AAT decisions with written reasons are published on the AustLII website and may also be available from other legal publishers.

 Publishing statements of reasons for our decisions promotes public trust and confidence in our decision-making and the transparency of our operations.

 What decisions does the AAT publish?

-The AAT publishes decisions with written reasons in accordance with our Publication of Decisions Policy.
+From 27 November 2017, the AAT publishes decisions with written reasons in accordance with our Publication of Decisions Policy.
 We have increased the number and range of decisions we publish.

 We generally publish all decisions with written reasons made in the following divisions:

 - Security Division